emaloney/MBDataEnvironment/README.md

 <Var name="UIApplication" type="singleton" class="UIApplication" method="sharedApplication"/>
 ```

-The declaration above, which can be found in [the `MBDataEnvironmentModule.xml` file](https://rawgit.com/emaloney/MBDataEnvironment/blob/master/Resources/MBDataEnvironmentModule.xml), exposes the value returned by  `[UIApplication sharedApplication]` through the variable `$UIApplication`.
+The declaration above, which can be found in [the `MBDataEnvironmentModule.xml` file](https://rawgit.com/emaloney/MBDataEnvironment/blob/master/Resources/MBDataEnvironmentModule.xml), exposes the value returned by the method `[UIApplication sharedApplication]` through the variable `$UIApplication`.

 Because the value of the singleton variable is set when the `<Var>` tag is processed, this type of variable declaration should only be used for true singletons, which must behave as follows: